 How To Build Marketing Personas

-Marketing personas are as much based on hard facts as on your audience insights and estimations.
-There are many different sources of information that you can use in order to build your own personas.
+Marketing personas are based on data, audience insights, and estimations.
+There are many different sources of information that you can use to build your own personas.
 But some of the key ones we like are:

 Your website analytics tell you where your clients come from and how they find you.
-Keywords reveal the needs and problem that lead your audience to you, as well as the channels they use to get there.
+Keywords reveal the needs and problems that lead your audience to you.
+As an extra, they’ll also tell you which channels they use to find answers.

 Another source of rich data for personas is social media.

-Go to where your audience hangs out on Facebook, Twitter, LinkedIn, Instagram and etc., and listen to them discuss their needs, problems and values.
+Go to where your audience hangs out on Facebook, Twitter, LinkedIn, Instagram, and co.
+Here you can listen to them discuss their needs, problems, and values.

-Don’t forget to check reviews of products and services similar to your own on Amazon and Yelp.
-They are great indicators of what customers think your competitors are getting right and wrong.
+Don’t forget to check reviews of products and services like your own on Amazon and Yelp.
+These are great indicators of what your competitors are getting right and wrong.

 Never discount the power of client surveys and interviews.
 The only ones who really know what your customers want are your customers.
 So ask them!
-You might be surprised by what you find!
+You’ll find out some interesting (and profitable) things!

-Lastly, customer-facing employees in your business may have important insights into your customers and market.
-They spend the whole day communicating and working with your customers, ask them for their insights and you’re bound to find some valuable nuggets of information.
+Your employees may have important insights into your customers and market.
+They spend the whole day communicating and working with your customers.
+So ask them for their insights and you’re bound to find some valuable nuggets of information.

-Use marketing personas to optimize your online content and create a better experience for your customers.
+Use marketing personas to optimize your content and create better experiences for customers.

 What is your experience with marketing personas?
 Have you ever used them?
-Where they helpful?
+Were they helpful?